brickadia/LivePP2/README.md

 # Supported Platforms
 The plugin will work in the editor aswell as packaged builds in Debug, DebugGame and Development config.
 I only implemented support for Windows.

+# Compatibility Notice
+You must use Live++ version >= 2.2.2 due to an incompatibility with the Unity Splitting feature.
+UBT passes the `/sourceDependencies` command line argument to MSVC to generate metadata about includes of each cpp.
+If this argument is not removed during hot reload, Unity Splitting will cause the metadata to get overwritten with a random file from inside the module, resulting in UBT no longer compiling the unity file on changes to the inner files.

 # Installation
 1) Install this plugin to your project.
 2) Download the official Live++ [release](https://liveplusplus.tech/releases.html) and place the `LivePP` folder next to the `PLACE_LIVEPP_FOLDER_HERE` file in `Source/ThirdParty/LivePPSDK`.